girlbandgeek/kpop-monday-playlist-builder/README.md

 - Download the Client secret json file, and save it as "client_secrets.json" in the root of the kpop-monday-playlist-builder folder
 - As with the Mastodon secrets, the google client secrets should be secured to prevent unauthorized access to your account
 - Because I am only going to use this to create playlists in my own account, I set the status to "Testing" and added my google account to the list of test users.
 This gets around further validation steps that are beyond the scope of my effort.
 Otherwise an Oauth error is generated and inserting the playlist in YouTube fails.
+- Note that there are two ways to authenticate the YouTube API client.
+The _original_ way opens up a browser on the machine where the script is running and you will follow the prompts to authenticate and permit the API access to your account.
+The _new_ way displays the authentication URL on the terminal window.
+You will paste this URL into the browser (can be on another machine), follow the prompts until the authorization code is displayed.
+Then enter that code into the terminal window to continue.

 ## Other Caveats
 - Initially I conceived of this as a fully automated process that could run in a cron job without human intervention.